majerr/sqlhelper/README.md

 often not involving SQL at all (e.g. [dbplyr](https://dbplyr.tidyverse.org/));
 `sqlhelper` is for the times when you *do* want to use SQL - perhaps you have inherited some legacy SQL, or need some specific functionality offered by your RDBMS, or simply prefer to write SQL.
-The article `vignette("use-cases")` describes the setup for some specific motivating cases.
+The article `vignette("use-case")` describes the setup for a specific motivating case.

 ## Installation